We missed you.

 Can I go inside the building?

 Except for limited lifecycle events, the building will remain closed.
 For outdoor programming, there will be restroom facilities available outside the building that will be cleaned thoroughly after every event.
-For indoor lifecycle events (B’nai mitzvah, funerals), there will be a short health screening at the door before attendees proceed to the sanctuary, the lobby, or the bathrooms.
-Masks are expected to be worn properly at all times that community members are in the building.
+For indoor lifecycle events (B’nai mitzvah, funerals), there will be a short contact tracing form at the door before attendees proceed to the sanctuary, the lobby, or the bathrooms.
+Masks are expected to be worn covering the mouth and nose at all times when community members are in the building.

 Will there be nosh available?